CBI files FIR in WB municipality recruitment case

 “We have lodged an FIR under 11 sections of the Indian Penal Code (IPC) and Prevention of Corruption Act to probe into the irregularities that have surfaced during the probe into the school recruitment scam,” said a senior CBI official.

-The ED, which was running a parallel probe to unearth the money laundering trail in the SSC scam, came to know about the alleged recruitment case in municipalities, in March this year.
+The ED, which was running a parallel probe to unearth the money laundering trail in the SSC scam, came to know about the alleged recruitment scam in municipalities, in March this year.

 “The two (scams) have got intermingled due to common agents like Ayan Sil and common beneficiaries,” the ED had stated in its report to the Calcutta high court, adding that the agency has already shared details with the CBI.